Beach Lifeguard Course (NVBLQ) FAQ’s

 Previous experience is desirable but not essential as all training will be provided during the course.

-Having basic board skills and a knowledge of the beach and ocean environments will help greatly.
-If you do not have these skills or knowledge already we strongly suggest you try and get some pre - course.
+Having basic board skills and knowledge of the beach and ocean environments will help greatly.
+If you do not have these skills or knowledge already we strongly suggest you try and get some pre-course.

 Where will the course take place?